-Partners Capital charges the Funds a management fee and a performance fee that is disclosed in detail in each Fund's private placement memorandum, advisory agreement, limited partnership agreement and/or other documentation received by each investor prior to investment in a Fund.
+Partners Capital charges the Funds a management fee and, in some cases, a performance fee that is disclosed in detail in each Fund's private placement memorandum, prospectus or registration statement, advisory agreement, limited partnership agreement and/or other documentation received by each investor prior to investment in a Fund.
 Fees may differ from one Fund to another, as well as among investors in the same Fund.
-The Funds also bear their share of expenses are set forth in the "Other Fees and Expenses" section below.
+The Funds also bear their share of expenses as set forth in the "Other Fees and Expenses" section below.